-The speeds on electric go karts are rather limited between 8 and a maximum of 15 miles per hour and in most cases hovering around 10 miles per hour.
+The speeds on electric go karts for 6 year olds are rather limited between 8 and a maximum of 15 miles per hour and in most cases hovering around 10 miles per hour.

 If this concerns you, look for a model that allows you to control the maximum speed attainable.

-Obviously the pedal-powered design is going to weigh less, but if you have, for example, a ramp or only want to drive it around the neighborhood, that won’t really matter as much.
+Obviously, the pedal-powered design is going to weigh less, but if you have, for example, a ramp or only want to drive it around the neighbourhood, that won’t really matter as much.

-Be sure that the go-kart you choose is suitable for your child’s age and not just how old they are right now but how old they will be in the immediate future.
+Be sure that go karts for 6 year olds you choose are suitable for your child’s age and not just how old they are right now but how old they will be in the immediate future.

-If your child is right on the cusp between pedal-powered or slightly larger electric powered go-karts and have a birthday coming up, it might be better to invest in a slightly larger model rather than something they will outgrow immediately.
+If your child is right on the cusp between pedal-powered or slightly larger electric-powered go-karts and has a birthday coming up, it might be better to invest in a slightly larger model rather than something they will outgrow immediately.

 Go-karts are made very precisely so you won’t find anything like pointy parts or sharp edges that will leave your child injured, and they do have solid frames that offer a lot of protection.

 However, this does not mean safety is not an issue.
-You should never allow your child to ride their go-kart by themselves and you should look for safety features like speed control parameters for parents, good brakes, great traction on the tires, and maybe even seatbelts.
+You should never allow your child to ride their go karts for 6 year olds by themselves and you should look for safety features like speed control parameters for parents, good brakes, great traction on the tires, and maybe even seatbelts.